lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## April 12, 2019

+aaaagh when will I have time to work on this

 ## April 9, 2019

 Worth doing another whole pass of revisions before going on to T & T: